b93rn/dotfiles/readme.md

 ## Tmux

-Tmux config file can be sourced like the this:
+Tmux config file can be sourced like this:

 ```bash
 printf "source-file $HOME/dotfiles/tmux/tmux.conf" > ~/.tmux.conf